jasonbrianhall/minesweeper/README.md

 * Windows
 * MS-DOS

 For MS-DOS, their are two different versions.
 In the msdos folder, their is a fake ncurses that uses conio.h for movement.
 In the CLI foloder, their is a ncurses/pdcurses version.
-Both are very similar but the pdcurses is larger.
+Both are very similar and functionally the same.

 ## ✨ Common Features